codeporting-translator/Docs/en/native/cs2cpp/release-notes/2021/codeporting-native-cs2cpp-21-7.md

 1. User-defined conversion operators translation was fixed for the case of generic types.
 1. Compilability of property compound assignment operators on GCC 6 was fixed.
 1. The CppConstWrapper attribute misplaced method comments in translated code.
 This was fixed.
+1. Inclusion related to assembly reflection support was fixed to avoid including internal headers from public ones.

 Please consult respective sections of our wiki for more information.